• Skip to main content

 With the mower shut off and the gas tank empty, remove the bolt, the washer, and the cup.

-Clean out the cup, any extra oil or gunk you find in that part, and also use a sewing needle or other tiny tool to thoroughly clean out the little holes in the bolt.
+Clean out the cup, any extra oil or gunk you find in that part, and use a sewing needle or other tiny tool to thoroughly clean out the little holes in the bolt.

 Don’t Fix It and Forget It